Start a fresh MCP setup

 Good first stop when you need the broader Neon MCP rollout path.

-Best for teams validating the exact CLI init path and CI-safe setup checks.
+Best for teams validating exact CLI behavior, add-mcp agent coverage, and CI-safe setup checks.

 Open guide →Step-by-step setup notes for MoltBook environments and MCP usage.